 Muscle Building Supplements for Skinny Guys

-The muscle building supplement industry preys on skinny guys.
+The muscle building supplement industry preys on skinny guys especially.
 They know most are naive so they make promises of quick gains and impressive results if you just buy their product.

 Don’t be fooled by the hype.

-Supplements can help but the base of your results will come from consistent and intense training, eating a lot of natural, whole foods and getting adequate recovery.
+Supplements can help but ONLY if the base of your results will come from consistent and intense training, eating a lot of natural, whole foods and getting adequate recovery.
 Then, and only then,will supplements help you build muscle.

 Not all supplements are created equal.
-In fact, most supplest are designed to steal your money, not make you healthier.
+In fact only a few reputable companies exist and actually make good supplements.
 Stick to the time tested muscle building supplements proven to work with decades of results.